onfido/onfido-sdk-ui/README.md

   If `documentTypes` only includes one document type with a country value, users will not see the document selection screen and instead will be taken directly to the capture screen.

   ⚠️ **Note**: the `null` value is deprecated and has no effect.
-  If a document country is specified for a document type, or is passed as `null`, the country selection screen is not displayed to the end user.
+  If a document country is specified for a document type, the country selection screen is not displayed to the end user.

   ⚠️ **Note**: You can set the country for all document types except **Passport**.
 This is because passports have the same format worldwide so the SDK does not require this additional information.